 Tip 3: Let Him Be a Dad

 - Our childbirth class instructor separated the mommies and daddies and talked with each of us separately.
 For the soon to be mommies, she told us that mommies and daddies would do things differently.
 She said to let the daddies enjoy their new baby and to let them do things their way (even if they put the diaper on

-backwards) unless they were endangering the baby.
+backward) unless they were endangering the baby.
 This was such sage advice that I definitely took to heart!
 I’ve had many-a-friend say that their husbands won’t help with “anything” and I’ve seen these same friends nit-pick every little thing (or many things) their husband does.
-Sometimes it’s best to leave the house for awhileand let your husband “learn” how to be a daddy.
-He’s new at this too! -Anna
+Sometimes it’s best to leave the house for a while and let your husband “learn” how to be a daddy.
+He’s new at this, too! -Anna

 - Praise your hubby!
-Tell what an awesome daddy he is.
+Tell him what an awesome daddy he is.
 And don’t feel mom-guilt leaving

 babywith him to get some me-time.
 It is good bonding for him and baby! -Cheryl

 - Let daddy take some of the work to care for baby.
 A lot of time as new moms, we just naturally start to do everything for baby- don’t!
 Include your husband and ask him for help so he feels included.
 This will help develop family unity rather than him feeling left out of it. -Leah

 Date Ideas for a Strong Marriage After Baby